 So Dumb and Dumber go on through the tunnel for hours because it's too small to turn around.
 They eventually drop down into a giant tunnel underground.
 And I was joking about the dungeon thing earlier.
 Eventually, they're grabbed by two big goons and thrown into a big white van with tinted windows and some dirt and blood marks on the sides.

 OK, so I made most of that stuff up about the car.
 It was a van, and with M.D.
 Spenser, it really doesn't get much more descriptive than that.
 So, the twins try to reason with the goon with some classics that go kinda like this: "My dad's a cop, he'll arrest you," "We won't tell our totally policeman father," "you know what they do to pretty boys like you in prison," stuff like that.
-Then they try some of their classics: "I need to go potty," "Lalala I can't hear you," "Look, guys, I can rub my head and pat my tummy, look, look," and "Sexual favors for freedom?"
+Then they try some of their classics: "I need to go potty," "Lalala I can't hear you," "Look, guys, I can rub my head and pat my tummy, look, look!"
 But nothing works, and they're shipped off to some science facility.

 The big goon guy decides that he's tired of their idiocy and starts strangling them before a nice scientist named Alex stops him.
 He really is a charming lad.
 Seems like a nice Jewish boy, too.
 So Alex lets them know that they can't ever leave Dreamland or see their parents again.
 Again, my kind of guy.
 First, he forces them to do a voice over for a radio add, and actually waits patiently for an hour while they do it.
 The kindness is bordering on creepy.
 I can see now how he owns this underground hideout.

 So Alex lets them know that they'll be acting in the same roles the rest of their lives, whatever that means, and then reveals what it means.
 He turns real people into robots.
 Congrats to the everybody smarter than the twins that saw this coming.